shreehari-divate/Inventory-Swagger/Readme.md

 ## Features

-## User Management
+## 1. User Management
-- Admin profile created with a unique name and password.
+- Secure admin profile with unique name and password.
 - User authentication routes for login and account creation.
-- Users must have an account to access inventory; otherwise, they can create one via the POST API in the user section.
+- Buyers must have an account to access inventory; otherwise, they can create one via the POST API in the user section.
-- Only admins can view all users.
+- Only admins can view all registered buyers.
-- Rate limiter added to prevent abuse when creating users.
+- Rate limiter added to prevent abuse when creating accounts.

-📦 Product Management
+## 2. Product Management
-- Product collection includes:
+- Product catalog includes:
 - id, name, type (enum), sku, timestamp, active (bool), quantity, price.
 - Routes:
-- POST → Insert a product into the database.
+- POST → Add new products to the wholesaler’s catalog.
-- GET → Retrieve all products.
+- GET → Retrieve all available products.
-- Fixed user creation logic so only unauthorized users can create new accounts.
+- Admins can update product details, adjust stock levels, and remove inactive products.

-🛒 Order Management
+## 3. Order Management
-- GET → Retrieve orders.
+- GET → Retrieve all orders.
-- POST → Create an order for the current user with a list of products.
+- POST → Buyers can place bulk orders by selecting product type, product, and quantity.
 - PATCH → Cancel an order by providing user_id, order_id, and a valid reason.
-- PATCH → Update product quantity.
+- PATCH → Update product quantity (admin only).
-- GET → Check order status via user_order_status API.
+- GET → Buyers can check their order status via user_order_status.
-- PATCH (Admin only) → Update order status.
+- PATCH (Admin only) → Admins can update order status (e.g., shipped, delivered).

-🛡️ Security & Access Control
+## 4. Security & Access Control
-- JWT authentication with role‑based access (admin vs user).
+- JWT authentication with role‑based access (admin vs buyer).
+- Passwords stored securely using bcrypt hashing.
 - Admin privileges:
 - Manage products (CRUD).
-- View all users.
+- View and delete buyers.
-- Delete users.
-- Update order status.
+- Update order statuses.
-- Passwords stored securely using bcrypt hashing.

-🧪 Testing
+## 5. Testing
 - Unit test cases added for user, product, and order routes.
 - pytest and pytest-flask used for automated testing.

-📖 Documentation
-- Enhanced Swagger/OpenAPI documentation:
-- Detailed descriptions.
-- Example payloads for clarity.

-⚡ Rate Limiting
-- Implemented using Flask-Limiter.
-- Default limits: 200 requests/day, 50 requests/hour.
-- Helps prevent abuse of user creation and other sensitive endpoints.

-🛠️ Tech Stack
+## 6. Tech Stack
 - Backend: Flask 3.x
 - Database: MongoDB Atlas (via PyMongo)
 - Schemas: Marshmallow